Are you an adviser? Go to Unbiased Pro

 Many of us have several different pension plans throughout our working life.

-Some might be 'defined benefit', where we are promised a set amount of money from a certain age, while others are 'defined contribution', where the only certain thing is what we or our employer have put in, plus any investment returns.
+Some might be 'defined benefit', where we are promised a set amount of money from a certain age, while others are 'defined contribution', where the only certain thing is what we and our employer have put in, plus any investment returns.

 So, is it worth consolidating your pensions?